shayanmostafaei/Omics_ADRD_Integrated_Modeling/README.md

 ## Files

 - R scripts for preprocessing, modeling, survival analysis, and visualization
-- Python scripts for PRS calculation
+- Python scripts for PRS calculation and SHAP analysis
-- Example datasets and configuration files for reproducible workflows

 ---

 ## How to Use